Korean cuisine: Gochujang

-Gochujang is a fermented bean paste that has red pepper powder, soybean powder and rice flour added to it to create a spicy paste.
+Gochujang is a fermented bean paste made with red pepper powder, fermented soybean powder (Meju) and rice flour.
 It typically can be added to most dishes.
 Gochujang can be used as a seasoning and sometimes as a dipping sauce.
+The taste is described as savory, peppery, salty, spicy and slightly sweet.

 Many variations come from jang, fermented bean paste.
 Some variations can include doenjang (soybean and brine), kanjang (soybeans, water, and salt), chogochujang (gochujang and vinegar), and jeotgal (mixture of other jangs and seafoods).

 Vegetables such as cucumbers, carrots, and cabbage use gochujang as a dip.
 Gochujang is a common seasoning for foods such as Korean barbecue including pork and beef.
 One popular snack food that is very commonly eaten with gochujang is bibimbap.
 Bibimbap includes rice, spinach, radish, bean sprouts.
 Sometimes beef is added to bibimbap.
 Another popular dish including gochujang is tteokbokki.

-Gochujang was believed to revitalize people who were sick with colds or exhaustion during the Gio Period.
+Gochujang was believed to revitalize people who were sick with colds or exhaustion during the Gio period.
 There have been some studies that show that red peppers fight obesity and diabetes.
 Gochujang is also added to many foods so that there can be additional nutritional value with each meal.